-Students are expected to complete their program within the defined maximum program completion time, which should not exceed 1 1/2 times the normal time frame.
-This campus defines the normal time frame as the length of time it would take a student to complete the total program credit hours/units according to the Enrollment Agreement.
+Students are expected to complete their program within the defined maximum program completion time, which should not exceed $1\,1/2$ times the normal time frame.
+This school defines the normal time frame as the length of time it would take a student to complete the total program credit hours/units according to the Enrollment Agreement.